-Associate Professor, Intermedia (Video, Performance and Electronic Arts)
+Associate Professor, and Chair, Intermedia (Video, Performance and Electronic Arts), Studio Arts

 Leila Sujir is an artist and a professor at Concordia University in the Intermedia undergraduate area and graduate program of the Studio Arts Department.
 She is working on two new video projections, one based on the forests near Port Renfrew on the west coast of Canada, Forest!, a video installation incorporating drawing and performance, for the Art Gallery of Greater Victoria, and a 3D large format video projection.
 She is also developing a new architectural video projection that will be exhibited in England in 2018.
 She is the principal investigator of a three year SSHRC grant, Elastic 3D Spaces: Bodies and Belonging (2016-2019).

 In 2005 through 2006, she was a Distinguished Visiting Scholar at the University of Calgary, a one year research position as an artist in the Interactions Lab in the Department of Computer Science.
 Starting in 2011, she has been working with Montreal-based Janro's Sandde 3D drawing tool, as the lead researcher on two grants investigating its potential as a performance, drawing, and sculptural tool (CINQ/Mitacs).
 She was an artist in residence at the Bath School of Art at Bath Spa University in the UK (2014-2015) where she developed a new interactive stereoscopic video projection onto a building facade, Elastic City Spacey (January 2015).
 She has also been an artist in residence at the Sydney College of the Arts at the University of Sydney, Australia (June 2013) where she also presented at the International Society for Electronic Arts (ISEA), and an artist in residence at the National Art School in Sydney, Australia (July 2012), as well as at the Banff Centre (Fall 2013 and Winter 2014).